 EnLink continually works to ensure that the types and sizes of In-Line Inspection (ILI) tools needed for evaluating pipeline segments are available at the desired scheduling intervals.
 All tool accuracy information is found in the contract documentation for each vendor.
-In-line inspection of pipelines must comply with the requirements and recommendations of API Std 1163, Inline Inspection Systems Qualification Standard; ANSI/ASNT ILI-PQ, Inline Inspection Personnel Qualification and Certification; and NACE SP0102-2010, Inline Inspection of Pipelines.
+In-line inspection of pipelines must comply with the requirements and recommendations of API Std 1163, Inline Inspection Systems Qualification Standard; ANSI/ASNT ILI-PQ, Inline Inspection Personnel Qualification and Certification; and NACE SP0102-2010 Section 5.1.5, Inline Inspection of Pipelines.
+Refer to Procedure ENL-GOM-00016-Pigging, for procedures on how to safely launch and receive ILI tools.